 Obtaining your certification as a medical interpreter is a rigorous process, but it leads to a rewarding career.
 If you have all of the basic prerequisites and a passion for interpreting and helping people with their health care needs, we encourage you to enroll in one of our 40-hour programs for Spanish interpreters today.
 For interpreters of other languages, we offer you the Non-Language-Specific course.

-Renewal of your certification
+Renewal of Your Certification

 Like in many other careers, you will have to renew your certification after a certain period of time.
-If you chose to get certified by CCHI, you would have to comply with 16 hours of continuing education every two years, a total of 32 every four years.
+If you chose to get certified by CCHI, you would have to comply with 16 hours of continuing education every two years, a total of 32 hours every four years.
 You can find detailed information about the criteria you have to meet for those hours on CCHI’s website.
-On the other hand, if you decide to get certified by the National Board, you will have to comply with 20 hours of training every five years.
+On the other hand, if you decide to get certified by the National Board, you will have to comply with 30 hours of training every five years.
 The courses you take have to meet certain criteria to be accepted.
 We provide you with more information about continuing education on this link: CEUs for Medical Interpreters.